saadProgram/LexAI-Automated-Contract-Analysis-and-Compliance-Assistant/README.md

 ## Overview

 LexAI is an advanced AI-powered legal assistant designed to automate contract analysis and streamline compliance evaluation.
-By leveraging state-of-the-art NLP, LLM, and Agentic AI technologies, LexAI intelligently extracts, analyzes, and compares contract clauses to identify potential compliance risks with unprecedented efficiency.
+By leveraging SQLite, state-of-the-art NLP, LLM, and Agentic AI technologies, LexAI intelligently extracts, analyzes, and compares contract clauses to identify potential compliance risks with unprecedented efficiency.

 ## Key Features